-Key players in research for pulmonary hypertension
+Key players in Research for Pulmonary Hypertension

 The advancements in treating pulmonary hypertension patients would not have been possible without research.
 There are several key players in bringing a drug to market or making it available for patients.
 The drug companies who set up the research study for the specific drug, the pulmonary hypertension centers that become participating sites for the studies, and most importantly the pulmonary hypertension patients who enroll in the research studies.
 Research is such an important piece of bringing new therapies to market that the PHA (Pulmonary Hypertension Association) requires all of their Comprehensive Care Centers to have a fully functioning research department.

 Each research study has strict rules about what types of patients can be enrolled, how the drug will be administered, and what measurements will be used to determine the results of the study.
 Many of the studies have requirements of what background therapy a patient can be on before they are enrolled in the study.
 For example, protocol (rules of the study) might say a patient cannot be on any treatments for pulmonary hypertension prior to enrolling in the study or protocol might say they can be on Adcirca or Revatio but not Letairis or Tracleer.
 It is becoming more and more difficult to find pulmonary arterial hypertension patients to enroll in studies as many of them are starting therapies with physicians outside of specialty clinics and disqualifying themselves as research candidates.

-Steps to participating in research for pulmonary hypertension
+Steps to Participating in Research for Pulmonary Hypertension

-Research is completely separate from clinical management of the patient meaning your current physician will continue to participate in your care.
+Research is completely separate from clinical management of the patient, meaning your current physician will continue to participate in your care.
 It is important for potential research patients to understand the risks and benefits of enrolling in a research study and what will be expected of them throughout the study.
 The patient will be asked to take home information about the study and read through it and come back to discuss any questions or concerns.
 Once all of their questions are answered they will be asked to sign an informed consent if they are interested in participating.
 It is important to understand that while a physician may offer the patient the chance to participate in a study, the decision is always up to the patient.
 Some patients will want to participate in research but not fit the specific rules of the current research studies enrolling.
 The sponsor (usually a drug company) of the study is ultimately responsible for deciding which patients are eligible to enroll.
 Once you are enrolled in a research study, you may choose to stop at any time.
 This is called withdrawing consent.
 You will not be punished or suffer any negative consequences from your doctor if you choose to stop participating.
 Some studies last a few months and others last many years.